 "The security forces consist of the military, federal and local police, and local militias.
 The police have primary responsibility for internal security, but local militias outside police command also operated as local security forces.
 The army is responsible for external security but also has some domestic security responsibilities, particularly along borders with neighbouring countries....
-Military forces continued to conduct a number of low level operations against the Oromo Liberation Front (OLF), the Somalia based Al Ittihad Al Islami terrorist organization, and elements of the Ogaden National Liberation Front (ONLF).
-While civilian authorities generally maintained effective control of the security forces, there were some instances in which elements of the security forces acted independently of government authority.
-Members of the security forces committed serious human rights abuses."
-[3b] (p1)
+Military forces continued to conduct a number of low level operations against the Oromo Liberation Front (OLF), the Somalia based AI Ittihad AI Islami terrorist organization, and elements of the Ogaden National Liberation Front (ONLF).
+While civilian authorities generally maintained effective control of the security forces, there were some instances in which elements of the security forces of the security

-8.02 The Human Rights Watch Report dated 2006 stated that: "Government officials and security forces in much of Ethiopia make routine use of various forms of human rights abuse to deter and punish dissent.
-For more than a decade, authorities in the country's vast Oromia region have used exaggerated concerns about armed insurgency and 'terrorism to justify the torture, imprisonment and sustained harassment of their critics and even ordinary citizens."
-[11a]
+- 8.02 The Human Rights Watch annual report 2007 states that: "Government officials and security forces in much of Ethiopia make routine use of various forms of human rights abuse to deter and punish dissent.
+For more than a decade, authorities in the country's vast Oromia region have used exaggerated concerns about armed insurgency and 'terrorism to justify the torture, imprisonment and sustained harassment of their critics and even ordinary citizen's."
+[11a] - 8.03 IRIN News has reported that in an article Ethiopia Eritrea: Anna recommends extending UNMEE mandate, report dated 27 September 2006 that: "The United Nations Secretary General Kofi Anna has recommended a six month extension to the mandate of the UN Mission in Ethiopia and Eritrea (UNMEE), but warned that arrests and expulsion of mission by Eritrean authorities were "particularly troubling".
+In his latest report to the UN Security Council on Tuesday, Annan warned of the potential disaster if the "untenable stalemate between the two sides was not resolved".